isomerpages/moe-geylangmtdpri/_useful-links/E Open House (Webinar) 2022/E Open House (Webinar) 2022.md

 description: ""
 third_nav_title: E Open House (Webinar) 2022
 ---
-Welcome to Geylang Methodist School (Primary) e-information page for parents of incoming Primary One students!
+<p style="text-align: justify;"> to Geylang Methodist School (Primary) e-information page for parents of incoming Primary One students!
 This page serves to provide you with useful information about GMS(P).
 Click on the following links to find out more!

-Our E-Open House (Webinar) 2022 was held on 4 June 2022.
+<p style="text-align: justify;">Our E-Open House (Webinar) 2022 was held on 4 June 2022.
 The slides can be viewed in the link below.

 **E-Open House 2022 Webinar Slides:** <br>
 [2022 GMSP E-Open House.pdf](/files/2022%20GMSP%20E-Open%20House.pdf)